dexie/dexie-website/roadmap/dexie4.0.md

 const db = new AppDB('dbName');
 ```

 *As you can see, we plan to introduce two new alternative to declaring the database schema.
 It's never optimal to introduce two new alternative ways of declaring things - I know - but we don't want to force every user to subclass Dexie either.
-Feel free to come up with alternate ideas regarding this in the new [discussion thread for 4.0](https://github.com/dfahlander/Dexie.js/discussions/1455).*
+Feel free to comment on this in the new [discussion thread for 4.0](https://github.com/dfahlander/Dexie.js/discussions/1455).*

 ## Distinguish insert- from output types